AIG-Livny/mapyr/README.md

  	- executable: without extension or `.exe`
 	- static library:	`lib%.a`
 	- dynamic library:	`%.dll` or `%.so`

+- `GROUPS` - A project can belong to several groups.
+Default group is DEBUG When Mapyrfile started without arguments, it runs build DEBUG group

 - `PKG_SEARCH` - libraries to search in `pkg-config` and add flags